 - Pre-Suasion is all about channeling your prospect’s attention to favorable aspects of your pitch (or yourself)

 - Hold the attention to favorable aspects, without any comparison and new information, and you’ve won half the battle

-Robert Cialdini says that the top persuaders spend more time crafting what they do and say before the actual request than on the request itself (as he already said in Instant Influence).
+Robert Cialdini says that the top persuaders spend more time crafting what they do and say before the actual request than on the request itself.

 To persuade effectively, adds Cialdini, is to Pre-Suade effectively.